 Remembering the human psyche is an integral part of the greater psyche of nature has laid the ground in my painting for an exploration of origins and a connection to remnants of original aboriginal nature embedded in all our psychic foundations.
 I believe our original psyche operated with the inherent possession of an ecologically attuned sense of self in the world and that this remains latent in our psychological make-up.
 This ecological attunement of early peoples was absolutely necessary to live and prosper – it was a natural part of life.
 I am not suggesting that all early 'hunter-fisher, gatherer people' lived in complete harmony with nature or that they made the right ecological decisions about their environments all the time.
-Archaeological research indicates that hunter-fisher, gatherers have sometimes been associated with destructive impacts on their environs.
+Archaeological research indicates that hunter-fisher, gatherers have sometimes been associated with over-use of on their environs.
 What I am referring to is the faculty of early peoples to identify closely with nature as part of nature, to know their environments intimately and to identify closely with important species and elemental forces.
 This unity with nature engendered a deep respect - what we can call reverence.
 This unity and respect was a feature of and facilitated psychic attunement.
 This attunement was a strong mitigating factor in balancing their ecological impact on the environment, favouring the collective psyche over a split into the singular.
-In simple terms, early humans were far less removed from animal and elemental nature than we are today.
-My painting has driven a connectedness and orientation that enables a very particular psychic attunement to nature and provides me with a distinct purpose as a painter.
+In simple terms, early humans were not removed from animal and elemental nature the way we are today and their identification was profound.
+My painting has driven a connectedness and orientation that enables a very particular psychic attunement to nature providing me with a distinct ecological consciousness and purpose as a painter.

 Through this orientation, I experience a particular reverence for the natural world - a working reverence that enables a change in perception and an ability to mine psychic strata, to commune with the primal spirit in the life around me and allow me the presence of mind to honor it.
 This process of reconnection to core identity allows my painting to reflect primal spirit presence.